KenKundert/why-invest-in-bitcoin/README.rst

 My advice to everyone is that they should get one and hold on.
 A single bitcoin currently represents a modest investment of $11k.
-But if bitcoin does replace the dollar, that small investement could provide enough money to secure your future.
+But if bitcoin does replace the dollar, that small investment could provide enough money to secure your future.
 Get one for you, one for your spouse, and one for each of your kids to secure all their futures.